Rand Stats

 find-textual-answer($text, "Where is Titicaca?", llm => 'chatgpt', request => "answer the question:")

-# Titicaca is a large lake located in the Andes on the border of Bolivia and Peru.
+# Lake Titicaca is located in the Andes on the border of Bolivia and Peru in South America.

 Remark: The function find-textual-answer is inspired by the Mathematica function FindTextualAnswer; see [JL1].